I may earn money or products from the companies mentioned in this post. Please click my Disclosure Policy to learn more

 extension pole

 An extension pole is an essential tool in certain situations.
-For example, if you have a high ceiling.
-The extension pole will allow you to reach the higher spots on the top of the wall.
-Also, it’s great to have when you are painting ceilings.
+For example, if you have a high ceiling, the extension pole will allow you to reach the higher spots on the top of the wall.
+It’s also great to have when you are painting ceilings.

-Not only good for painting but it’s useful when you need to dust hard-to-reach places, such as a ceiling fan.
+It’s not only good for painting but also useful when you need to dust hard-to-reach places, such as a ceiling fan.

 step ladder